Atticus29/AvB/README.md

 AvB leverages (Bayesian?) statistical model x to perform significance tests and statistical model y to perform power tests (for an approximation of how many trials are necessary to detect statistical significance for a given effect size).Once you have run the required number of trials, the app will report which treatment (A or B) performed better (if there was a difference).

 ## User stories
-- [ ] As a user, I'd like to tweet results of my experiments (maybe with #AvB hashtag?).
+- [ ] As a user, I'd like to see tweet with the #AvB hashtag.
 - [x] As a user, I'd like to be able to create a new experiment.
 - [x] As a user, I'd like to be able to add two different treatment categories to the experiment.
 - [ ] As a user, I'd like to be able to add a successful trial to a treatment.